Pssst, FYI – this post contains affiliate links. For the full scoop on what this means, feel free to check out our disclosure.

 1. Amsterdam, Netherlands

 Leave the romantic Paris to spend a day in the liberal Amsterdam.
+(Which can also be pretty romantic.)
 This is probably one of the best day trips from Paris by train because you go directly from one city to the other.
 No stops.

 If you want to taste some Dutch beers, stop by the Arendsnest Cafe, the local’s favorite beer cafe and one of the best things to do in Amsterdam after a day of sightseeing.